 - Cream cheese frosting: Remember to soften cream cheese so it mixes properly with the icing ingredients.

-- Combine the two bowls.
-Stir the dry ingredients into the wet until just combined and no flour streaks remain.
-Do not overmix.
-Scoop about 2 Tablespoons of dough and drop the cookies onto a prepared baking sheet about 2 inches apart.
+Stir the dry ingredients into the wet just until no flour streaks remain (don’t overmix).
+Scoop about 2 Tablespoons of dough onto the prepared baking sheet, spacing cookies about 2 inches apart.

-- Bake for 10-12 minutes.
-In a preheated 350°F oven until the edges start to brown.
-Let them cool on the baking tray for 5 minutes before transferring them to a wire rack to cool completely.
+Bake at 350°F until the edges are lightly golden.
+Cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely.

 - Shredding carrots.
 Use a box grater or food processor to shred the carrots easily.
 Don’t use the bagged carrots (your cookies won’t be as moist).